intel/zephyr.js/README.md

 * Ubuntu\* 16.04 host; adapt as necessary for other platforms.
 * If you're behind a proxy, go through all the [usual pain](https://github.com/01org/zephyr.js/wiki/Proxy) to get ssh working to github.com and http working to zephyrproject.org.
+* If you are a board pre-flashed with IDE, you can follow the ashell/IDE [guide](./docs/ashell.md) on how to build and run your app using Web IDE.

 ### Initial Setup
 ***Windows and OSX users***: These instructions are for Ubuntu 16.04.
 Be sure to